speedingplanet/frontend-bootcamp-2025-06/front-end-labs/front-end-apps/labs.md

 ### Home Page: Navbar with Links

+No starting command here, keep working with the previous code

 Our navbar is a little bit limited, in that it does not take the user anywhere.
 Let's change that.

 Working in `index.html`:

 - Turn each list item into a link, as follows:
-  - Send/Receive: pages/send-receive.html
+  - Send/Receive: send-receive.html
-  - Account settings: pages/account-settings.html
+  - Account settings: account-settings.html
-  - Balance: pages/balance.html
+  - Balance: balance-and-payments.html
-  - Search: pages/search.html
+  - Search: search.html
-  - Split the bill: pages/split-the-bill.html
+  - Split the bill: split-the-bill.html
 - You will not be deleting the list items!
 The links should go _inside_ the list items
 - Check to see that the links work and go to the appropriate pages

 ### Home Page: Semantic updates

+Starter command: Keep using your code, or, for a fresh start, run `npm run begin 3`

 The home page needs a little bit more organization:

 - The `h1` should be inside a `header`
-- We already have the navbar inside a `nav` so we can leave that as-is
+- Change the `p` tag to a `nav` tag to better indicate its semantic role
 - Below the `nav`, add a `main` element.
 This will be where the main content of the pages goes.
   - Within `main`, add an `h2` with the content "ZipPay Home"
 - Below the `main`, add a `footer` with the following information: